timotdsantos/CarND-LaneLines-P1/LaneLines_Detection.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of three sections:
+The pipeline consisted of three sections:
 - line detection
 - line aggregation
 - line extrapolation